slhck/SubjectivePlayer/README.md

 - Open the menu (three dots in the top-right corner)
 - Select *Validate Config Files*.
 - The app will check all playlist files in the `SubjectiveCfg` folder and report any missing video files or invalid syntax.
+- You can also see which playlist uses which method, if training is used, and how many videos are in each playlist.

 ### Run the Test